RandomSoup/sack/readme.md

 ### Quirks

-- A string added to a string will append the string.
+- A string added to another string will concatenate the strings.
 - A string added to a number or a number added to a string will cast the number to a string and then append the string.
 - A string multiplied by a integer will result in more of the string.
 - Any operation which contains a number and a decimal will result in a decimal.